-Colorado men given life in prison for killing, other crimes
+Men given life prison sentences for Colorado crime spree

-DENVER (AP) - Two men have been sentenced to life in prison for a string of Colorado crimes including a fatal shooting.
+DENVER (AP) - Two men have been sentenced to life in prison for a Colorado crime spree that left a man dead.

 The Denver Post reports that 21-year-old Devon Drizzt Howard was sentenced Monday to life plus 279 years, and 20-year-old Caleb Joseph Vigil was sentenced to life plus 118 years.